mono/monotouch-bindings/facebookios/README.md

 facebook
 ========

-These are bindings to the native Facebook SDK for iOS, currently we bind version 3.12.0.
+These are bindings to the native Facebook SDK for iOS, currently we bind version 4.0.1.

 Using
 =====

-Copy the MonoTouch.FacebookConnect.dll project in the binding directory to your project, and add it as a reference in your project.
+Copy the Facebook.dll project in the binding directory to your project, and add it as a reference in your project.

 Building
 ========

-Run `make' in the binding directory to build MonoTouch.FacebookConnect.dll.
+Run `make' in the binding directory to build Facebook.dll.
+It only creates the ios unified dll.
+If you want to create the classic dll, you need to modify the binding project.

 Sample
 ======

-The sample program in sample/ is a partial port of Facebook's Sample program, it covers about half of the features in it.
+The sample program in sample/ is a partial port of Facebook's Samples program, it covers about half of the features in it.

 License